nucleic/enaml/docs/source/dev_guides/stylesheets.rst

 main feature which makes style sheets so powerful and expressive!
 However, this flexibility presents the possibility for conflicts in a widget's style specification.
-What to do if a widget matches multiple styles, all of which have a setter which defines a value for the ``color`` property?
+What to do if a widget matches multiple styles, all of which have a setter which defines a value for the ``color`` field?
 These sorts of conflicts are resolved by examining the specificity of a selector match.

 A selector's specificity is nothing more than an integer which indicates how